he Vancouver Lions Club is a founding member of the annual Interservice Walk And Knock Of Clark County food drive.

 Interservice Walk And Knock is governed by a board of Trustees elected by its members.
 The members of Walk And Knock include local Lions, Kiwanis, Rotary and Optimist clubs, members of the Clark County Amateur Radio Club, and adult leaders of Boy Scouts and Girl Scouts of America.
 Walk And Knock members fund the food drive by donating an annual fee of that pays for items such as insurance, postage and stationery, and other items as required by law.
 Most of the needed supplies and services consumed by Walk And Knock to conduct the food drive are donated, and advertising is paid for by corporate and private sponsors.
 No public funds are used for any thing other than for the purchase of food.
 Interservice Walk And Knock of Clark County is 100% privately funded.

 The Walk And Knock Food Drive is conducted on the first Saturday of December, starting at 9:00 a.m.
-Walk And Knock distributes grocery bags throughout the county the week before the food drive and local residents fill the bags with food and leave the bags on their doorsteps.
-Volunteers go door–to–door to collect the bags and deliver the food to one of ten drop–off locations or staging areas located throughout Clark County.
+Volunteers go door–to–door to collect food donated by local residents and deliver the food to one of ten drop–off locations or staging areas located throughout Clark County.
 The food is then boxed by volunteers and delivered to the Clark County Food bank where it is distributed to 15 local food banks, which then distribute the collected food to people in need.

 Between 3,500 and 4,500 volunteers help with the food drive each year.
 Volunteers come from local church groups, high school clubs, Boy Scouts, Girl Scouts, Campfire, and several other organizations, as well as hundreds of other private individuals who simply answer the call for help.
 Members from local service organizations and other community leaders head up the various staging sites.